How We Treat Our Employees

 p) Sourcing of Minerals

-We are therefore committed to working with our customers and suppliers to responsibly source the materials and components we use in manufacturing our customers' products which may contain these minerals.
-To comply with
+therefore committed to working with our customers and suppliers to responsibly source the materials and components we use in manufacturing our customers' products which may contain these minerals.
+To comply with the SEC reporting

-the SEC reporting regulations relating to conflict minerals, Kimball Electronics requires chain of custody declarations from our suppliers to verify the origin of the conflict minerals contained in their products.
+regulations relating to conflict minerals, Kimball requires chain of custody declarations from our suppliers to verify the origin of the conflict minerals contained in their products.
+See our Responsible Sourcing Policy Statement.

 a) Employee Privacy and Protection

 Kimball Electronics takes seriously one's right to privacy.
 However, to protect our employees, property and other assets, Kimball Electronics reserves the right to search.
-Any employee, or individual entering Kimball Electronics
+Any employee, or individual entering Kimball property or working

-property or working in an offsite commercial location while performing services for the company, is subject to a search.
-A person's property, equipment, and storage areas, including but not limited to, clothing, personal
+in an offsite commercial location while performing services for the company, is subject to a search.
+A person's property, equipment, and storage areas, including but not limited to, clothing, personal effects, vehicles, desks,

-this data.
-This policy includes any separate privacy notices that may provide more detail regarding personal information we collect, why we need that information, and choices employees may have about the ways we use that
+This policy includes any separate privacy notices that may provide more detail regarding personal information we collect, why we need that information, and choices employees may have about the ways we use that information.
+For

 Collection of Data

-of employment, and other factors.
-Such data may include his or her name, user ID's, phone numbers, email address, mailing addresses, banking and other financial data, government identification numbers (i.e., social security
+and other factors.
+Such data may include his or her name, user ID's, phone numbers, email address, mailing addresses, banking and other financial data, government identification numbers (i.e., social security numbers, tax payer

 Use of the Data We Collect